ManatiCR/manati-vm/README.md

 ### Apachesolr use

-To create a core, just use the solr-core-add.yml script (See Running Deploy Scripts).
-Your new solr core admin UI is available at (http://hostname.local.dev:8888/solr/core_name/admin) and it could be used by Drupal at (http://hostname.local.dev:8888/solr/core_name)
+To create a core, edit config.yml and re-run `vagrant provision` Solr core will be accessible at `localhost:8983/solr/<core_name>`

 ### Multiple Webservers

-By default, it's using apache as varnish backend.
-If you need to change it, just send `varnish_backed=nginx` in query string.
-TIP: You can use the Chrome extension ModHeader to send headers and avoid needing to use GET arguments on every request.
+By default this is the shipped configuration:
+- nginx: port 80
+- apache: port 81
+- varnish: port 82 using nginx as backend

+You can change those settings in config.yml file and run `vagrant provision` to apply your changes.

 ### Variables management

 Some configurations are managed by variables.
-You can find and change them in `/group_vars/dev_vm`
+You can find and change them in `config.yml`

 ## Installed Software

 Right now this is deploying an Ubuntu Trusty (14.04) VM.

 This config creates a VM with this software:
- - vim (with some customizations)
+ - vim
- - etckeeper
- - memcache
  - mysql
- - redis
- - tomcat
- - solr (3.6.2)
+ - solr
  - apache (2.4)
  - nginx
  - varnish
- - node (most recent version)
  - php
- - ruby
- - drush (cloning from master branch)
+ - drush (cloning from 8.x branch)
- - imagemagick (6.9.2.4)
+ - Some other stuff

 ## Running deploy scripts
 To run a deploy script: